foobaz/lossypng/README.md

 The alternative Paeth algorithm requires an indexed color image and lossypng cannot convert direct color images to indexed color.
 To try the Paeth algorithm quantize these images with another program first, like pngnq or pngquant.
+This will improve compression on images with a lot of flat color.

 The image files produced by lossypng can be compressed further with advanced DEFLATE compressors like advpng or pngout.